shane-m-holland/azure-apim-developer-portal/README.md

 - Clone the official Microsoft portal source
 - Inject dynamic config using **runtime environment variables**
 - Build the static portal site on container startup
-- Serve the user-facing portal using a lightweight web server
+- Serve the user-facing portal using `webpack`

 > Supports version: `2.27.0` of the portal